Isolation and loneliness

 young boy standing outside

-Loneliness can range from missing your friends and family, to feeling like you’re completely alone.
-It’s completely normal to feel like this sometimes.
-But if you find that loneliness is making you very unhappy, or getting in the way of things you want to do, then you may need extra support.
+If you find that loneliness is making you very unhappy, or getting in the way of things you want to do, you may need extra support.

-Now we have the opportunity to see friends and family.
-This is exciting, but it is normal to feel worried as well.
-Taking time to take things slowly and talk through your worries can help.
+Taking time to look after your feelings and talk through your worries with a trusted friend or family member can help.
 Supporting a friend with similar concerns can also help you.

 • Talk about your worries with someone you trust or a helpline